Y-digital-Asia/Y-digital-Asia-website/content/company/faq.en.md

     becoming overwhelmed.
 Every day, you can handle millions, if not billions, of data points.
 IDP is the solution if your company has seasons with a higher need for document processing.
 It grows in conjunction with your business.
-- question: What is a Voice App?
+- question: What is a voice app?
-  answer: A voice app is voice-activated software that makes an organization accessible
+  answer: A voice app is a voice-activated software that makes an organization accessible
     via, for example, the Google Assistant or Amazon Alexa.
 The official term at Google is a Google Action, Amazon calls it a skill.
 Through a voice app, an organization gives the user the ability to communicate with the organization through the platforms